balakrish181/Galaxy_diffusion/README.md

+TODO List:
-TODO: add requirements.txt
+  - add requirements.txt
-TODO: talk about the training, architecture and model parameters
+  - talk about the training, architecture and model parameters
-TODO: Calculate FID and sFID
+  - Calculate FID and sFID